dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **General Work Impact**

 Employees must prioritise fundamental knowledge that ages slowly and applies across business contexts: core principles, patterns, and mental models rather than specific tools or syntaxes.
 The ability to learn quickly and apply first-principles thinking becomes the differentiating skill.
-Domain expertise remains valuable, but only when combined with broader design thinking.
+Specialist expertise remains valuable, but only when combined with broader design thinking.

 **Software Engineering Reality**

 AI agents handle the bulk of implementation and integration work across the stack.
-The human contribution centres on architectural design, system decomposition, and quality verification.
+The human contribution centres on agent management, architectural design, system decomposition, and quality verification.
 Engineers must ask: Does this solution follow sound architectural patterns?
 Is it secure?
 Does it scale?
 Is it maintainable?

 The most valuable software engineers are those who understand the broader system architecture and can critically assess the quality of AI generated solutions against fundamental principles and requirements.

 **The Identity Shift**

 This stage requires software engineers to fundamentally reimagine their professional identity.
-If you built your career on deep and specialist expertise (in JavaScript, micro-services, database development, or distributed systems optimisation), you must now broaden your understanding of architectural fundamentals across all of these domains rather than being an expert in just one.
+If you built your career on deep and specialist expertise (in JavaScript / micro-services / database development / distributed systems optimisation), you must now broaden your understanding of architectural fundamentals across all of these domains rather than being an expert in just one.

 This isn't just a skills challenge, it's a self-reflective transition that requires humility and a willingness to be a beginner again in adjacent domains.